 How to Raise Baby Chicks

 Chickens are relatively easy to care for.
 All they require is food, fresh water, and safety.
 If you can supply these things you can raise some happy hens who will gladly lay eggs for your family.
 Chicks aren’t hard to take care of but they do need a good start to ensure they grow into healthy hens.

-You can either order chickens from hatchery, order or buy through a local farm store, or hatch eggs on your own.
+1- First things first, you need to buy your chicks.
+You have multiple options for this.
+You can order chickens from hatchery, order or buy through a local farm store, purchase from a local farm that hatches chicks, or hatch eggs on your own.
 Once you have your chicks the care is the same.

 Supplies and Care